Grape phylloxera

 Adults

-- Soft bodies.
+- They have soft bodies.

 Nymphs

-- Resemble adults but are smaller.
+- Nymphs resemble adults but are smaller.

 Eggs

-- A female can lay up to 400 eggs (less than 0.3mm) at a time.
+- A female can lay up to 400 eggs (each less than 0.3mm long) at a time.

-- Newly deposited eggs are lemon-yellow, oval, and about twice as long as they are wide.
+- Newly deposited eggs are lemon-yellow, oval and about twice as long as they are wide.

 Plant stage and plant parts affected